Inductive limits of projective C*-algebras: Approximation and criteria for inductive limits

-\begin{pargr}[Approximation] The term ''approximation'' is used in various contexts.
-For instance, if $\mathcal{P}$ is some property that \Cs{s} might enjoy, then a \Cs{} is usually called \termDef{approximately $\mathcal{P}$}, or $A\mathcal{P}$-algebra, if it can be written as an inductive limit of \Cs{s} with property $\mathcal{P}$.
-In this sense one speaks of ''approximately homogeneous'' and ''approximately subhomogeneous'' \Cs{s}.
+\begin{pgr} The term `approximation' is used in various contexts.
+For instance, if $\mathcal{P}$ is some property that \ca{s} might enjoy, then a \ca{} is usually called \emph{approximately $\mathcal{P}$}, or an $A\mathcal{P}$-algebra, if it can be written as an inductive limit of \ca{s} with property $\mathcal{P}$.
+In this sense one speaks of `approximately homogeneous' and `approximately subhomogeneous' \ca{s}.

+If a separable \ca{} $A$ can be written as an inductive limit, $\varinjlim A_i$, of separable \ca{s}, indexed over a directed set $I$, then one may find a countable subset of ordered indices $i_1\leq i_2\leq\ldots$ such that $A$ is naturally an inductive limit of the sequential system $(A_{i_k})_k$.
+In the study of noncommutative shape theory one usually restricts to separable \ca{s}.
+We will therefore assume throughout that an $A\mathcal{P}$-algebra is an inductive limit of a sequential inductive system.
+For some approximation results of non-separable \ca{s} we refer the reader to \cite{FarKat10NonsepUHF1}.

 Another concept is approximation by subalgebras.
-Given a \Cs{} $A$, a family $\mathcal{B}$ of sub-\Cs{s} is said to \termDef{approximate} $A$ if for every finite subset $F\subset A$ and $\varepsilon>0$ there exists some algebra $B\in\mathcal{B}$ such that $F\subset_\varepsilon B$.
-In the literature there appears also the terminology ''$\mathcal{B}$ locally approximates $A$''.
-Similarly, if $\mathcal{P}$ is some property of \Cs{s}, then a \Cs{} $A$ that can be approximated by sub-\Cs{s} with property $\mathcal{P}$ is sometimes called ''locally $\mathcal{P}$''.
-In this sense one speaks of ''locally (sub)homogeneous'' \Cs{s}.
+Given a \ca{} $A$, a family $\mathcal{B}$ of sub-\ca{s} is said to \emph{approximate} $A$ if for every $\varepsilon>0$ and $F\ssubset A$ there exists some algebra $B\in\mathcal{B}$ such that $F\subseteq_\varepsilon B$.
+In the literature, this is often phrased as `$\mathcal{B}$ locally approximates $A$'.
+Similarly, if $\mathcal{P}$ is some property of \ca{s}, then a \ca{} $A$ that can be approximated by sub-\ca{s} with property $\mathcal{P}$ is sometimes called `locally $\mathcal{P}$'.
+In this sense one speaks of `locally (sub)homogeneous' \ca{s}.

-However, sometimes the word ''local'' might lead to confusion: Consider for instance the property of being contractible.
-We will show below, see \ref{prop:S04:contr-like_implies_trivSh}, that a \Cs{} has trivial shape if it is approximated by contractible sub-\Cs{s}.
-One would probably not like to phrase this as ''locally contractible \Cs{s} have trivial shape'', as this would be in contradiction with the terminology used for commutative spaces.
-Many locally contractible\footnote{A space $X$ is called locally contractible if for each point $x\in X$ and every neighborhood $U$ of $x$ there exists a neighborhood $V$ of $x$ such that $V\subset U$ and $V$ is contractible (in itself).} spaces have non-trivial shape.
+However, sometimes the word `local' might lead to confusion: Consider for instance the property of being contractible.
+We show in \autoref{prop:S04:contr-like_implies_trivSh} that a \ca{} has trivial shape if it is approximated by contractible sub-\ca{s}.
+One could phrase this as `locally contractible \ca{s} have trivial shape', but this would be counterintuitive to the terminology used for topological spaces.